ngduc/mystik/README.md

     $ npm install
 ```

-**NOTE:** Make sure you have Database installed and running.
-The example code requires Cassandra running and 'test' keyspace created:
+**NOTE:** The example code and unit tests for Cassandra requires Cassandra running and 'test' keyspace created.
+So make sure you have Database installed and running:

 ```sh
     $ cd cassandra/bin